 Modern Production Data Analysis for Unconventional Reservoirs

-This 2-day course provides attendees with a comprehensive methodology for well performance analysis with specific focus on unconventional oil and gas.
+This course provides attendees with a comprehensive methodology for well performance analysis with specific focus on unconventional oil and gas.
 The approach combines the use of several powerful techniques and will illustrate the practical aspects of production data analysis.

 If you’d like to get more mileage from your production and flowing pressure data, this course is for you.

-1.6 CEUs (Continuing Education Units) awarded for this 2-day course.
+0.8 CEUs (Continuing Education Units) awarded for this 1-day course.

-To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
-Cancellations made after the 14-day window will not be refunded.
-Send cancellation requests by email to firstname.lastname@example.org; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.
+All cancellations must be received no later than 14 days prior to the course start date.
+Cancellations made after the 14 day window will not be refunded.
+Refunds will not be given due to no show situations.

 Training sessions attached to SPE conferences and workshops follow the cancellation policies stated on the event information page.
 Please check that page for specific cancellation information.